Cooperation between coherent control and noises in quantum metrology: Introduction

-Standard schemes of quantum metrology, as shown in Fig.\ref{fig:scheme}, can be explained with the canonical example that uses spins to estimate the magnitude of a magnetic field.
-Without noises, the dynamics of each spin in the magnetic field is governed by the Hamiltonian $H=B\sigma_z$, with $B$ as the parameter to be estimated(here the gyromagnetic ratio of the spin has been absorbed in $B$).
-If N spins are prepared in the GHZ state, $\frac{1}{\sqrt{2}}(|00\cdots0\rangle+|11\cdots1\rangle)$, and evolves under the dynamics for $t$ units of time, the final state is then $\frac{1}{\sqrt{2}}(e^{iNBt}|00\cdots 0\rangle+e^{-iNBt}|11\cdots 1\rangle)$, which has the quantum Fisher information\cite{Holevo, helstrom1976quantum} $F_Q=4N^2t^2$.
-According to the quantum Cram\'er-Rao bound\cite{Holevo, helstrom1976quantum}, the standard deviation of any unbiased estimator, $\delta \hat{B}=\sqrt{E[(\hat{B}-B)^2]}$, is lower bounded by the quantum Fisher information as $\delta \hat{B}\geq \frac{1}{\sqrt{mF_Q}}\geq\frac{1}{\sqrt{m}2Nt}$, here $m$ is the number of times that the procedure is repeated.
-This precision limit can be equivalently achieved by letting a single spin evolving under the dynamics for $T=Nt$ units of time.
-The precision limit, $\frac{1}{\sqrt{m}2T}$, which is referred as the Heisenberg limit, provides the minimum standard deviation for any unbiased estimator at any given time $T$.
-It is also known that adding any coherent controls alone can not surpass this limit, i.e., the Heisenberg limit, $\frac{1}{\sqrt{m}2T}$, can not be surpassed by adding extra terms to the Hamiltonian(which makes the Hamiltonian $H=B\sigma_z+H_C(t)$ where $H_C(t)$ represents externally added control terms)\cite{giovannetti2006quantum,boixo2007generalized,yuan2015optimal}.
-We note that for different Hamiltonians coherent controls may improve the precision limit\cite{yuan2015optimal,yuan2016sequential,Pang2017,Yang2017}, for example, it has been shown that for some dynamics governed by time-dependent Hamiltonians, properly designed controls can improve the precision limit to a scaling of $\frac{1}{T^2}$\cite{Pang2017,Yang2017,Naghiloo2017}.
-There are also works on the effect of controls under noisy dynamics, where different control techniques, including quantum error correction\cite{Plenio2000,Preskill2000,Dur2014,Arrad2014,Kessler2014,Ozeri2013,Unden2016,Matsuzaki2017,Lu2015,Sekatski2017,Rafal2017,Zhou2018}, dynamics decoupling\cite{Schmitt832,Boss837,SekatskoNJP2016,LangPRX2015,Taylor2008,Cooper2014} and optimal controls\cite{LiuSingle, LiuMulti}, are explored to improve the precision limits.
-In general noises are regarded as harmful and it is expected that the performance of controlled evolution+noises is worse than the performance of the controlled unitary evolution, controls are mainly employed to either eliminate or suppress the noises in order to recover the performance of the controlled unitary evolution.
+Standard schemes of quantum metrology, as shown in Fig. \ref{fig:scheme}(a) and Fig. \ref{fig:scheme}(b), can be explained by the canonical example where spins are used to estimate the magnitude of a magnetic field.
+Without noises, the dynamics of each spin in the magnetic field is governed by the Hamiltonian $H=B_z\sigma_z$ ($\sigma_x$, $\sigma_y$ and $\sigma_z$ are the Pauli operators that can generate the special unitary group $SU(2)$ together with the identity operator $I$), with $B_z$ the parameter to be estimated (here the gyromagnetic ratio of the spin has been absorbed in the magnitude $B_z$).
+If $N$ spins are prepared in the Greenberger–Horne–Zeilinger state (GHZ state), $\frac{1}{\sqrt{2}}(|00\cdots0\rangle+|11\cdots1\rangle)$, and they evolve under the unitary dynamics for the time duration $t$, the final state is then $\frac{1}{\sqrt{2}}(e^{iNB_zt}|00\cdots 0\rangle+e^{-iNB_zt}|11\cdots 1\rangle)$ ($i$ denotes the imaginary unit), which achieves the quantum Fisher information (QFI) $F_Q=4N^2t^2$ \cite{Holevo, helstrom1976quantum}.
+According to the quantum Cram\'er-Rao bound \cite{Holevo, helstrom1976quantum}, the standard deviation for any unbiased estimation, $\delta \hat{B_z}=\sqrt{\mathbb{E}[(\hat{B_z}-B_z)^2]}$ ($\mathbb{E}[\cdot]$ denotes the expectation), is bounded below by the quantum Fisher information as $\delta \hat{B_z}\geq \frac{1}{\sqrt{mF_Q}}\geq\frac{1}{\sqrt{m}2Nt}$, with $m$ being the number of times that the procedure is repeated.
+This precision limit can be equivalently achieved by letting a single spin evolve under the unitary dynamics for the time duration $T=Nt$.
+The precision limit, $\frac{1}{\sqrt{m}2T}$, which is referred to as the Heisenberg limit, provides the minimum standard deviation for any unbiased estimation with a given time $T$.
+It is also known that the Heisenberg limit, $\frac{1}{\sqrt{m}2T}$, can not be surpassed by merely adding extra terms to the Hamiltonian (i.e. the Hamiltonian is given by $H=B_z\sigma_z+H_C(t)$ where $H_C(t)$ is determined by externally added control signals) \cite{giovannetti2006quantum,boixo2007generalized,yuan2015optimal,yuan2016sequential}.
+On the other hand, it is worth mentioning that there is established work on the effect of adding control under noisy dynamics, where different control techniques, including quantum error correction \cite{Dur2014,Arrad2014,Kessler2014,Unden2016,Zhou2018,SMMN2021}, dynamical decoupling \cite{Schmitt832,Boss837,SekatskoNJP2016,LangPRX2015,Taylor2008,Cooper2014} and optimal control \cite{LiuSingle, LiuMulti,LZCWY2022}, are explored, with the purpose of obtaining improvement in the precision limit.
+The control signals are mainly employed to either eliminate or suppress the noises in order to recover the performance of controlled unitary evolution since in general noises are regarded to be harmful.
+It is thus not surprising that the performance of controlled system evolution in the presence of noises is worse than the performance of controlled unitary evolution without noises.